POPULAR FEATURES

 1. Off-brand marketing materials

-Where multiple locations are involved, there'll be occasional brand non-compliance issues.
-For instance, local units may use the wrong color for the logo, typography, or message tone.
-While most of these are seemingly inconsequential, off-brand marketing materials can cause mixed messages causing brand identity dilution.
-Ultimately, this affects your customers' trust, putting your brand in a negative light.
+Where multiple locations are involved, there will be occasional brand non-compliance issues.
+For instance, local units may use the wrong color for the logo, typography, or tone of voice.
+While most of these are seemingly inconsequential, off-brand marketing materials can cause mixed messages causing your brand identity to dilute. brand guidelines impression

-Brands can centralize communication guidelines through a brand portal.
-Unlike brand books or PDFs, a portal is interactive, easy to access, and updated.
+Brands can centralize their guidelines in a brand portal.
+Unlike brand books or PDFs, a portal is interactive, easy to access, and easily updated.
+Here, everything that makes up your brand identity can be stored, from assets to the precise color codes in your logo.

-The best strategy would be to incorporate a healthy mix of national and local campaigns in your marketing strategy.
+The best strategy would be to combine a healthy mix of national and local campaigns.
 By doing so, local partners can benefit from the corporate brand authority in national campaigns and still have the means to reach local customers through local campaigns.

 ikea local campaign malaysiaExample of localization creative Ikea (source).

-Most local marketers might not spend time looking through files to locate designated templates or media for a particular campaign.
+Most local marketers don't spend time looking through files to locate designated templates or media for a particular campaign.
 Here is where brand compliance and inconsistency issues start.
-Outdated marketing assets and expired media will quickly make their way to your local campaigns before you notice.
-This may lead to mistrust among customers and other legal issues with contracted photographers and vendors.
+Outdated marketing assets and expired media will quickly make their way into your local campaigns.
+This may lead to legal issues with contracted photographers and vendors.

-Brand managers can quickly solve this by investing in DAM software to ensure everyone uses the most current assets.
-They can take it a notch higher by training local partners on the expected best practices and compliances.
+Brand managers can quickly solve this by investing in DAM software to ensure everyone uses up-to-date assets.
+They can take it up a notch by training local partners on the expected best practices and compliances around asset use.

-Another major challenge of distributed marketing is the long and mostly slow process of change.
-Without a clear communication strategy, campaign changes and updates may take longer than necessary to reach local channels.
-If this happens often, then local campaigns will not always match the marketing strategy at the national level.
+Another major challenge of distributed marketing is the long and often slow process of localization.
+Without a clear communication strategy, changes and updates to campaigns may take longer than necessary to reach local channels.
+If this happens often, local campaigns will not always match the marketing strategy at the national level.

 work approval process

-Also, if the campaign approval process is long, local marketers may take campaigns into their hands, leading to marketing failures, coupled with brand inconsistencies.
+Also, if the campaign approval process is long, local marketers may take campaigns into their own hands, leading to marketing flops coupled with brand inconsistencies.
 To counteract this, ensure campaign changes are communicated in time and approval workflows are quick and efficient.

 To prevent local branches from going rogue, brands should implement a brand compliance monitoring process.
 Where possible, they should have a team to monitor compliance while supporting local branches to align marketing strategy with corporate goals.
 That said, corporate marketers should communicate marketing processes that aren't subjected to compliance.
 This will give local branches the freedom to be agile and creative with marketing without crossing boundaries.

 local level analyticsFor corporate marketers, accessing insights into local branches' marketing activities can be cumbersome.
-Without these insights, the corporate brand misses out on a chance to optimize its whole marketing strategy.
+But without these insights, the brand misses out on the chance to optimize its whole marketing strategy.
 They are blindsided by the progress and ROI of local marketing campaigns.
 This happens when there's poor support and communication between corporate and local branches.

-Corporate marketers can solve this by creating a single brand portal where marketing campaigns are dispersed.
+Corporate marketers can solve this by implementing a centralized brand portal from which all marketing campaigns are distributed.
 It enables them to track the usage of marketing assets across all regions and helps corporate markets gain insight into the performance of local campaigns.
 The HQ can devise ways to support local campaigns or optimize campaigns for impactful ROI with this information.

 Simply put, you can offer flexibility to your local partners and still stay on brand with a Local Marketing Platform.
 Marvia helps your multi-location businesses create on-brand and localized content at scale.